ffrank/ffrank.github.io/_posts/2015-06-21-openstack-dach-day-recap.markdown

 Zoo and Memorial Church.
 A good place for a conference, alive and buzzing, a touristic hotspot.

-The main track was in a large room that felt like a mixture of a cinema and an auditorium.
+The main track was in a large room that felt like a mixture of a cinema and a lecture hall.
 The folding seats have thick padding and movable tables.
 The other talks were in a much smaller room with some sixty simple chairs.
 Catering and service were more than adequate for this type of event.

 ### The proceedings

-Mark Collier's keynote is interesting and he presents it well.
-I found it interesting how it contrasts components that presumably work well and are fairly mature with more experimental components that are available for choosing as well.
-This is probably just me - KISS is my highest principle as far as software is concerned.
-A product that consists of more that a dozen movable parts with varying levels of quality and capabilities suffers a handicap to its appeal, at least in my eyes.
+Mark Collier's keynote is impressive and he presents it well.
+I found it interesting how it contrasts components that presumably work well and are fairly mature with more experimental pieces that are available for choosing as well.
+This is probably just me - KISS is my highest principle as far as software is concerned - but a product that consists of more that a dozen movable parts with varying levels of quality and capabilities suffers a handicap to its appeal in my eyes.
 The community and cooperative aspect on the other hand spoke to me quite clearly.

-The second keynote was held by some SUSE developers and was meant to showcase some use cases without wallowing in too much technical detail.
+The second keynote was held by some SUSE developers and was meant to showcase some scenarios without wallowing in too much technical detail.
 For its good intention, the presentation didn't really speak to me.
 A couple of stories going "a customer was doing X and faced problem Y so we went there and now they are doing it with OpenStack" didn't really tell me anything.
-The video presentation by the Telekom rep, on the other hand, was perhaps a little *too* easy to follow for most in the audience.
+The video presentation by a Telekom rep, on the other hand, was perhaps a little *too* easy to follow for most in the audience.
 Just saying.